 Not to be outdone, the British Library came out with its own announcement on Thursday: We have released over a million images onto Flickr Commons for anyone to use, remix and repurpose.
-These images were taken from the pages of 17th, 18th and 19th century books digitised by Microsoft who then generously gifted the scanned images to us, allowing us to release them back into the Public Domain.
 Gratisography: Free, use as you please, high-resolution pictures.
 Public Domain Images.
 The Ultimate Directory Of Free Image Sources.
 So, you need an image for your blog?

 The Creative Process of Ansel Adams Revealed in 1958 Documentary.
 Today marks what would be the 111th birthday of Ansel Adams, the American photographer who captured the sublime power of the wilderness, taking iconic images of the American West, most notably in Yosemite Valley.

 (See photo gallery here.)
+Original footage documenting the creative life of Ansel Adams is surprisingly hard to come by online.
+So A/V Geeks and Develop Tube did us all a favor when they revived this 1958 documentary revealing Adams’ technical approach to photography, the cameras and related gear he carried to the field, and his thoughts on the artistic horizons of photography.
 Ansel Adams Photographs.
 In 1941 the National Park Service commissioned noted photographer Ansel Adams to create a photo mural for the Department of the Interior Building in Washington, DC.